pjover/hobbit/README.md

 ### Production profile with docker compose

+1. Add a `application-prod.yml` configuration file to resources directory
 1. Build the Hobbit image with JIB: `./gradlew jibDockerBuild`
 1. Run with docker compose: `docker-compose up`.
 This will start: